NordicHPC/dusage/README.md

 # dusage

 Show disk usage and quota on a cluster.
-Currently only supports BeeGFS but hopefully soon also Lustre.
+Supports BeeGFS and Lustre but is probably still too hard-coded for "our" clusters and path locations.

 ![screenshot](img/screenshot.png)